Helmi Loussaief

 Helmi Loussaief (born 12 February 1986) is a footballer who currently plays for PKNS FC as a midfielder in the Malaysia Super League.
 Born in France, he represented Tunisia at international level.

+He acquired French nationality on 31 May 1997, through the collective effect of his mother's naturalization.

 After graduating from INF Clairefontaine, Helmi joined AS Monaco B in 2004.